flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

     "I think being happy is worth the effort.",
     "I never try to solve problems I don't have.",
     "I deserve everything I have.",
+    "And I understand that I live in time."
   ]
 };